 And he didn't do it for fun, but as a profession.
 The image, shared on Twitter by the manufacturer of military robots, the Ghost Robotics, shows the terrifying contraption in all its magnificence.
 "We equip our special teams with the latest innovations in the field of lethality," reads the caption.
 I swear, it says just like that.
 Innovations in the field of lethality.

 Innovations in the field of lethality

-Do I need to add anything else?
+Do I need to add more?
 It's a nightmare coming to life, a death machine designed to kill with sniper precision on the battlefield.
 And the reactions, at least those on Twitter, were just as inevitable.
-“It's a very sad thing,” commented one user.
-“How would that be a good idea?
-I bet the police are looking forward to using them, ”writes another user.
+"It's a very sad thing," commented one user.
+"How would that be a good idea?
+I bet the police can't wait to use them," writes another user.

 Death will come and it will have four legs